-Projects in this Round (Round 5) can last for a maximum of twelve months and should plan to begin activities from April 2025, and all projects must be completed by 31 March 2026.
+Projects in this Round (Round 4) can last for a maximum of six months and should plan to begin activities from October 2024, and all projects must be completed by 31 March 2025.
 Applicants should design their projects to be completed within this timeframe.
-This measure is to ensure that all funds are spent within the 2025-26 financial year (1 April 2025 - 31 March 2026).
-Applicants should budget according to the 2025-26 financial year.
+This measure is to ensure that all funds are spent within the 2024-25 financial year (1 April 2024 - 31 March 2025).
+Applicants should budget according to the 2024-25 financial year.
 Budgets cannot be moved between financial years, except in very exceptional circumstances and change requests may not always be accepted.
 Applicants should take this into account when designing their projects.

-Awards are paid in two instalments as outlined in Section 4.2 of the Darwin Plus Local Finance Guidance: an advance of up to 85% of the grant and a final payment of 15% or £3,000 (whichever is greater) after the project has ended successfully (and the final report has been accepted).
-The final payment should be based on actual spend.
+Awards are paid in two instalments as outlined in Section 4.2 of the Darwin Plus Local Finance Guidance: an advance of 85% of the grant and a final payment of 15% or £3,000 (whichever is greater) after the project has ended successfully and based on actual spend.